 The recent Coronavirus pandemic will stimulate emotional debate and bring intergenerational relations to the centre of community consciousness.

 We learn of cultures in which young Aboriginal children grow up within the care and wisdom of their elders, born into an extended family where everyone beyond the biological parents are responsible for the care, nurturing and discipline of the child.
 Respect for family, the wisdom and role of elders are qualities to behold.

 The extended family stretches to the natural world, involving the flora and fauna from which each clan or group is linked to their Totem.
 Not so strange given westerners choose to be linked to their Gods, heroes, club colours and flags.

-Young Aboriginal children acquired wisdom through silence, listening and observation, mostly within nature and nurtured by their elders.
-By contrast, noise, questioning, objection or rebellion, peer pressure, entitlement, self gratification through “artificial friendships” and social media carry concern for parents and authorities in present day western society.
+Young Aboriginal children acquired wisdom through silence, listening and observation, mostly within nature and guided by their elders.
+By contrast, noise, questioning, objection or rebellion, peer pressure, entitlement, self gratification through “artificial friendships” and social media carry great concern for parents and authorities in present day western society.

 Enlightenment is free

 When you openly reflect on the repository of wisdom and belief within our Aboriginal Cultures you will conclude, hope and possibility do exist.
 Contemporary values and attitudes could well be enhanced by a timely reflection on and an infusion of Aboriginal culture.

 It is easy to retreat to judgements or arguments based on our own western culture but once engaged, the enlightenment can be deep and life enriching.
 When we look for some good through humanity then there is a greater prospect of understanding and benefit for all.